 Lacing and sewing activities mark wonderful ways to build coordination and fine motor skills.
 These cards are great for older toddlers through elementary age children.

 Print my treat bag topper and pumpkin graphic, add some yarn, and you’re ready to roll!
 I recommend laminating the pumpkin or using thick paper for longer durability.
-Wrapping activities help young children bmuumild fine motor skills.
+Wrapping activities help young children build fine motor skills.
 This treat bag is especially great for Montessori-style classrooms or kids who want a friendly (not scary) craft.
-Click here to check out my available treat bag kits on Etsy.

 Mummy Wrap It Kit

 Similar to my pumpkin wrappin’ kit, this treat bag activity is designed to let kids wrap their own mummy.
 Print out the kit for the bag topper and mummy graphic, cut, and laminate the mummy (recommended).
 Add some white yarn, and you’re ready to give a frightfully fun craft!

 With four mini play dough mats, these cute treat bags will be a scream!
 The play dough mats help inspire creativity such as building a monster, adding spiders to the web, designing a superhero mask, or making some Halloween treats.

 I like to add some goggly eyes, pipe cleaners (cut), and small containers of modeling dough.
 You can even make your own pumpkin spice play dough (like this recipe).
 Play dough marks a great tool to strengthen hands and build creativity for kids age 2 and older.

 Click here to see three Halloween favor bag topper designs.